mariahnorell/website/content/courses/hr_analytics/overview/overview.md

 ## Notes About this Book

-This book currently contains information on Python.
-More content will be coming soon.
+This book currently contains information on Python and is currently in development.
+More content will be added weekly.

 ---